dftfeDevelopers/dftfe/README.txt

 4) Setting the paths

-  -- set the paths related to alglib, libxc, petsc, slepc both real and complex in CMakeLists.txt in the "dft-fe" folder
+  -- set the paths related to dealii, alglib, libxc, petsc, slepc both real and complex in CMakeLists.txt in the "dft-fe" folder

 5) Install